jboonstra/biblesearch_api_docs/tags.md

 ### GET /tags/1.xml

-Returns the tag identified by ID 1.
+Returns the tag identified by ID=1.

 ## Show with verses